justpy-org/justpy/docs/reference/htmlcomponent.md

 Bind a function to an event

 `def remove_event(self, event_type)`
-Remove and event from the element's allowed events
+Remove an event from the element's allowed events

 `def has_event_function(self, event_type)`
 Returns `True` if the element has the specified event